 If the team you’re speaking with has a bagful of tricks, but no rational process for implementing them, you’re talking to the wrong people.

 The essence of conversion rate optimization is employing the right tactic in the right place, at the right time – then measuring the results and designing tests to influence those results for optimum return.

 CRO is a process, not a tactic.CRO is a process, not a tactic.
 Click To Tweet

 Who needs a conversion optimization agency?

-CRO is all about measuring.
-At The Good, we love it when the lights come on and the client realizes the CRO investment is paying the company back many times over.
+Conversion optimization is all about measuring the key metrics (bounce rate, time on site, cart abandonment rate, etc.).
+At The Good, we love it when the lights come on and the client realizes that the CRO investment is paying the company back many times over.
 It’s easy to justify the spend when that happens.

-Many people are surprised when they discover we often work with SEM companies.
+Many people are surprised when they discover we often join forces with SEM companies.
 SEM and CRO are like kindling for a fire.
 CRO can boost the return on your investment in SEM, and you’ll generally be way more successful when you have both working together.

 When you choose the right CRO company, you’ll be trading dimes for dollars.
 Why not do that all day long?